gwolfer/personal-trainer/README.md

-A personal trainer application written in Python.
+A personal trainer application written in Python, using gamification principles.
 ===========

 Dependency: PyQt4